Using Microsoft® Office Project’s Built-in Functions in Formulas

 Besides having a huge set of formulas to use in your work, you will also gain a better understanding of how MS Project's interactive filters and the fiscal year settings work by reading this eBook.

 Also see the LinkedIn Pulse article MS Project: How to Round Durations Up to the Nearest Whole Day explaining how to use the function ProjDurConv with practical examples.
 The eBook contains detailed function description sections for all built-in functions in the Project category including ProjDurConv.
+This is another Pulse article, excerpted from the eBook, on using various calendars in custom field formulas: MS Project: Using Calendars in Custom Field Formulas.

 How to Buy the eBook